 More and more communities started applying this, such as many tribes and empires in Asia as well as the Aztec civilization which lived in the city of Tenochtitlan.
 For cannabis plants, however, the use of hydroponics is not something popular until much later in our lifetimes.

-- The vegetative stages of your cannabis plants will naturally grow faster in a hydroponics setup comparing as to soil cultivation.
-This is because the controlled doses of nutrients being given directly to your roots will impact the time they spend actually ingesting and absorbing said minerals.
+- The vegetative stages of your cannabis plants will naturally grow faster in a hydroponics setup compared to soil cultivation.
+This is because the controlled doses of nutrients being given directly to your roots will impact the time they spend ingesting and absorbing said minerals.